Ayurvedic Nutrition

 Eating for Kapha Dosha

-Kapha's heavy, slow, and cool qualities need to be balanced with light, warming, and stimulating foods.
-For a detailed food list and 7-day meal plan, see our complete Kapha diet guide.
+Kapha is heavy, slow and cool.
+Balance it with light, warming, stimulating food.
+For the full food list and a 7-day meal plan, see our complete Kapha diet guide.

 Best Foods for Kapha